BaselAshraf81/PassionOfRugsFullSuite/AI_FEATURES.md

 - Provides actionable insights and recommendations

 **When it triggers:**
-- After BOTH reverse phone AND reverse address API calls succeed
+- After API calls complete (phone and/or address) or data loaded from cache
 - Only if AI features are enabled in settings
+- Only if accumulated data has meaningful results (not just "NO RESULTS FOUND")

 **Data analyzed:**
 - Original customer data (name, phone, address from 2015)